mihaialexandruteodor/Ubuntu-Regolith-Configurator/README.md

 ```

 ## For those with problems with alsa audio (it defaults to hdmi/ media keys don't work on keyboards that have them):
+First make sure if the volume keys don't work, or it's just the popup icon that doesn't show up.
+They're broken?
-Best course of action is to disable the hdmi profile (set it to off) in PulseAudio Volume Control, but you can also try:
+Best course of action is to disable the hdmi profile (set it to off) in PulseAudio Volume Control, but if that doesn't solve it, you can also try:

 1 - run
 ```